pfzhan/kylin/website/docs/modeling/model_design/computed_column.md

   - Computed column can use either columns of fact table or dimension table.
 However, if columns in different table share the same name, please make sure that used columns are in the form of `table_alias.column_name`.
   - Unexpected errors may occur when the computed column share the same name with other columns.
   - Aggregate functions such as `SUM`, `MIN`, `MAX`, etc. are not allowed when defining the computed column expression.
-  - Expression only containing constants is not recommended to create computed column, such as  `POWER(CAST(2 AS DOUBLE), 2)`.
   - If a function expression contains a column using the keywords as column name, it cannot be recommended as a computed column.
-For more details about keywords, please refer the **Keywords** section in  [SQL Specification](../../query/insight/sql_spec.md).
+For more details about keywords, please refer the **Keywords** section in  [SQL Specification](../../query/specification/sql_spec.md)
   - Computed columns only support `Hive` data source in current version.
   - Computed columns cannot be used as time partition columns and join keys.
   - If a function expression contains a table name or column name that is not started with letters or includes special characters, need to double quote this name.
 For example: `"100_KYLIN_SALES"."100_PRICE" * "100_KYLIN_SALES"."200_ITEM_COUNT"`